AlanLoh/nenupy/docs/tuto_tv.rst

 The following demonstrates how to open XST-like files and analyze them to compute a near-field image and an image such as outputed for the NenuFAR-TV display.

 .. warning::
     The following operations are designed to suit small data sets, typically of the NenuFAR-TV file volume (i.e., a few tens/hundred of time steps and 16 sub-bands).
-Larger data sets should be imaged thanks to the appropriate softwares.
+Larger data sets should be imaged with the appropriate softwares.

 Near-field
 ----------